Gaining the confidence I needed

 I'd like to see if anyone else can excel by trying my success story.
 Hopefully it might help.
 Everyone has their own influences so one person’s victory might not be identical for another, but there's never any harm in trying to help, and that is something I have now decided I want to do in life — help people from having to go though it alone like I did until I found that friend.

-To find out what you can do to help build confidence, and for details of the options available to you, go to our Get support section.
+To find out what you can do to help build confidence, and for details of the options available to you, go to our Get Help section.

 If you'd like to write something for our site to encourage and inspire others, see our Share your story page to find out how.